Skyshader77/Lacryma-Hydra/chapter13.typ

 she realized that Metarexia sent two not one Cardinals to the imperial capital.
 But why two?
 The Faith has always needed only one of them at Thanatopolis.

 The taller Cardinal hastened his pace.
 He was an aberration of a human being.
-At eight imperial feet, even the Excubitores felt like dwarves compared to a man of his stature.
+At ten imperial feet, even the Excubitores felt like dwarves compared to a man of his stature.
 He glared at the throne with his tired eyes, eyes that have seen the world wither around them.
 He was dressed an ill-fitting cloak patterned in silver thread and sewn with singing doves and prancing bulls.

+His hands could easily fit a man's head within their grasp.
+His arms were as thick as the trunk of small trees.
+He held a scepter, the handle having being sculpted in the form of a dove, in his left hand.

+_A Giant?_ thought Nix.
+But it could not be.
+Like their compatriots, the dragons and the Magi, Giants belonged in the Age of Magic.
+It was Giants who contributed to the Magi's cyclopean structures from upside-down floating pyramids to the opulent libraries of old.
+Yet none of the court seemed phased by this hulking man.

 Nix watched Claradore's face make a brief grimace at the sight of this man.
+She quizzed him with a glance, wanting to ascertain that this individual was a Giant.
 The Magister Herboraum quickly reverted to his usual stoical demeanor.

 "Your August Majesty," said the Cardinal as he prostrated himself before Ralens the Younger.
+His voice was akin to stone rupturing.

 "Cardinal Alexander, the Empire welcomes your presence in these trying times," said the Emperor.